Baya weaver: In culture

 A widespread folk belief in India is that the baya sticks fireflies with mud to the nest walls to light up the interior of the nest at night.
-Clay, however is known to be used in the nests of baya weavers.
-Males alone have been seen to add blobs of mud and dung to the nest chamber prior to pairing with a female.
-It has been suggested that the clay may help to stabilise the nest in strong winds.

 In earlier times, the baya weaver was trained by street performers in India for entertainment.
 They could pick up objects at the command of their trainers.
 They were trained to fire toy cannons, string beads, pick up coins and other objects.
 According to Edward Blyth "the truth is, that the feats performed by trained Bayas are really very wonderful, and must be witnessed to be fully credited.
 Exhibitors carry them about, we believe, to all parts of the country; and the usual procedure is, when ladies are present, for the bird, on a sign from its master, to take a sweetmeat in its bill, and deposit it between a lady's lips, and repeat this offering to every lady present, the bird following the look and gesture of its master.
 A miniature cannon is then brought, which the bird loads with coarse grains of powder...."
 Robert Tytler noted demonstrations where the bird would twirl a thin stick with fires at the ends over its head.
 These uses have been noted from the time of Akbar.

 The baya is like a wild sparrow but yellow.
 It is extremely intelligent, obedient and docile.
 It will take small coins from the hand and bring them to its master, and will come to a call from a long distance.
 Its nests are so ingeniously constructed as to defy the rivalry of clever artificers.